Let’s talk finances. Enrolling on a degree programme at THUAS also means that you must pay tuition fees. There are 3 different fees:

 How much you pay depends on three things - your nationality, if you have a higher education diploma and the degree programme you’ve chosen.

 You may pay the statutory tuition fee if…

-- you’re an EU national, from Iceland, Liechtenstein, Norway, Suriname or Switzerland, or are eligible for student finance with your Dutch residence permit
+- you’re an EU national, from Iceland, Liechtenstein, Monaco, Norway, San Marino, Suriname or Switzerland, or are eligible for student finance with your Dutch residence permit

 - you don’t have an associate or bachelor’s degree from a university in the Netherlands at the start of your bachelor’s degree programme, or you don’t already have an associate, bachelor’s or master’s degree from a university in Holland at the start of your associate degree programme